Frank Hurley: Cinematography and filmmaking

 Hurley also used a film camera to record a range of experiences including the Antarctic expeditions (see above); the building of the Sydney Harbour Bridge; and war in the Middle East during World War II.
 The camera was a Debrie Parvo L 35 mm hand-crank camera made in France.
 This camera is now in the collection of the National Museum of Australia.

 Hurley made several documentaries throughout his career, most notably Pearls and Savages (1921), which he directed and produced.
 This film was the result of extensive surveying, photographic, and scientific work carried out by Hurley on an expedition to New Guinea, using two seaplanes provided by Lebbeus Hordern.
 After claiming to have discovered one of the Lost Tribes of Israel in New Guinea, the film garnered much publicity in New York City, and Putnam's asked him to write a book.
 Hurley wrote a book of the same name in ten days, which was published and distributed within three weeks.
-The film was very successful in London, leading to entrepreneur Sir Oswald Stoll contracting Hurley to produced two dramatic films in New Guinea.
+The film was very successful in London, leading to entrepreneur Sir Oswald Stoll contracting Hurley to produce two dramatic films in New Guinea.
 Hurley assembled a cast and took them from London to New Guinea in 1925.
 Hurley was refused entrance to Papua, partly due to his sensationalistic stories of head-hunters, but also due to his allegedly improper methods used to gather many artefacts for the Australian Museum in Sydney.
 The crew relocated to Dutch New Guinea to make the dramatic feature film Jungle Woman (released May 1926).
 Hurley then made The Hound of the Deep, which was made for Stoll on Thursday Island and released in 1926.

 He worked as cinematographer for Cinesound Productions in Sydney for most of the 1930s, where his best known film credits include The Squatter's Daughter (1933), The Silence of Dean Maitland (1934) and Grandad Rudd (1935).

 Hurley wrote the original story and script for the film Tall Timber (1937), but it was greatly rewritten.